The Art of Code generation with Cline (Claude + OpenAI)

 ....

 Another common problem is that when the conversation gets too long, Claude and other models tend to produce placeholders instead of the actual code.
 If you are not careful when producing code, you may end up losing functionality instead of adding or modifying existing functionality.
-In this case I strongly recommend to reset the conversion and start a new session, your chance to get a complete code is probably higher.
+In this case, I strongly recommend resetting the conversation and starting a new session; your chance to get complete code is probably higher.

-An alternative more favourable approach, if the placeholders are just old, is simply to manually copy the code from the original file to the same location in the file being edited and save it.
-Claude-Dev will take your changes and in this case will not remove the original code and replace it with silly placeholders.
+If the placeholders are just old, manually copy the code from the original file to the same location in the file being edited and save it.
+Claude-Dev will take your changes and, in this case, will not remove the original code and replace it with placeholders.

 Example Prompt: